dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 ## What This Means for Contributors

-* All bucket 1, 2, and 3 breaking changes require talking to the repo owners first.
+* All bucket 1, 2, and 3 breaking changes require talking to the repo owners
+  first:
+    - We generally **don't accept** change proposals that are in bucket #1.
+    - We **might accept** change proposals that are in #2 and #3 after a risk-benefit analysis.
+See below for more details.
+    - We **usually accept** changes that are in bucket #4
 * If you're not sure in which bucket applies to a given change, contact us as well.

+### Risk-Benefit Analysis

-* It doesn't matter if the old behavior is "wrong", we still need to think through the implications.
+For buckets #2 and #3 we apply a risk-benefit analysis.
+It doesn't matter if the old behavior is "wrong", we still need to think through the implications.
+This can result in one of the following outcomes:

+* **Accepted with quirking**.
+Depending on the estimated customer impact, we may decide to "quirk" the behavior.
+That means, that the new behavior is only exposed to apps that are compiled against the version of .NET Core that introduced the change.
+In other words, apps running against a shared framework will not see the behavior if they were compiled against an older version of .NET Core and thus wouldn't have been tested in the context of the behavioral change.

+* **Accepted**.
+In some minor cases, we may decide to accept the change if the the benefit is large and the risk is super low or if the risk is moderate and quirking isn't viable.

-* If a change is deemed too breaking, we can help identify alternatives such as introducing a new API and obsoleting the old one.
+* **Rejected**.
+If the risk is too high and/or the improvement too minor, we may decide not to accept the change proposal at all.
+We can help identify alternatives such as introducing a new API and obsoleting the old one.